ukri-excalibur/excalibur-tests/docs/tutorial/getting-started.md

 # Getting Started on HPC systems

-These tutorials have been ran in in-person workshops on various HPC systems in the UK.
+These tutorials have been run in in-person workshops on various HPC systems in the UK.
 It should be possible to run on any of the [supported systems](../systems.md), or to [set up the tools](../setup.md) on a local machine.
 If you have access to one of the systems we've previously used, this tutorial helps you get set up.
 Otherwise, please consult the [documentation](../install.md)

 ## Connecting

 === "Cosma"

-	To run these tutorials on Cosma, you need to [connect to Cosma via ssh](https://cosma.readthedocs.io/en/latest/ssh.html).
+	To run these tutorials on Cosma, you will need to [connect to Cosma via ssh](https://cosma.readthedocs.io/en/latest/ssh.html).
 You will need

 	1. A Cosma account.
 You can [request a new account](https://cosma.readthedocs.io/en/latest/account.html) if you haven't got one you can use.
 You can use an existing Cosma account to complete the tutorials.
 	2. A command line terminal with an ssh client.
 Most Linux and Mac systems come with these preinstalled.
 Please see [Connecting to ARCHER2](https://docs.archer2.ac.uk/user-guide/connecting/#command-line-terminal) for more information and Windows instructions.

 === "ARCHER2"
-	To run these tutorials on ARCHER2, you need to [connect to ARCHER2 via ssh](https://docs.archer2.ac.uk/user-guide/connecting/).
+	To run these tutorials on ARCHER2, you will need to [connect to ARCHER2 via ssh](https://docs.archer2.ac.uk/user-guide/connecting/).
 You will need

 	1. An ARCHER2 account.
 You can [request a new account](https://docs.archer2.ac.uk/quick-start/quickstart-users/#request-an-account-on-archer2) if you haven't got one you can use.
 You can use an existing ARCHER2 account to complete the tutorials.
 	2. A command line terminal with an ssh client.
 Most Linux and Mac systems come with these preinstalled.
 Please see [Connecting to ARCHER2](https://docs.archer2.ac.uk/user-guide/connecting/#command-line-terminal) for more information and Windows instructions.